-You guys – Victoria Falls is AMAZING!
-If it’s not on your bucket list, add it now because this part of the world is incredibly beautiful, unique, and adventurous.
-Take my advice, GO!
-I spent three days in Livingstone, Zambia right at the foot of Victoria Falls and I just cannot recommend it enough.
+I spent three days in Livingstone, Zambia, right at the foot of Victoria Falls, and I just cannot recommend it enough.
 I’m so excited to share how I spent time here.
-I sadly, only had the budget and time to spend three days there.
-I visited after spending a week volunteering my time coaching and mentoring teachers in a classroom in Zambia.
-I had more time, but travel in Zambia is not cheap and so my time was limited.
+I sadly only had the budget and time to spend three days there.
+I visited after spending a week volunteering my time coaching and mentoring teachers in a Zambian school.
+I had more time, but travel in Zambia is not cheap, and so I was a bit limited.

-Here is my other biggest piece of advice – save, save, save.
+Here is my other biggest piece of advice—save, save, save.
 This was not a cheap trip.
 I don’t just mean the hotel either.
-Every activity was over $100 and every meal was over $10.
-On many of my trips I am able to find good deals, a good deal on a safari in this area is less than $200 for the day.
+Every activity cost over $100 and every meal over $10.
+On many of my trips, I am able to find good deals, and a good deal on a safari in this area is less than $200 for the day.
 Seriously!
-So, take my advice and save up, suck it up, and spend the money because you will not regret it.
+So, take my advice and save up, suck it up, and spend some money because you will not regret it.

-There are many places to stay in Livingstone that are fairly close to the falls.
-Many of these are very cheap and it’s possible to stay there for less than $50 a day without a problem.
-However, these places to not have access to the falls, include food, or include transportation.
+There are many places to stay in Livingstone that are reasonably close to the falls.
+Many of these are very cheap, and it’s possible to stay there for less than $50 a day without a problem.
+However, these places do not have access to the falls, include food, or include transportation.

-We stayed at the Avani Victoria Falls and it was AMAZING!
+We stayed at the Avani Victoria Falls, and it was AMAZING!
 I loved it there.
 Seriously an awesome hotel.
-We arrived and there were zebras, giraffes, monkeys, and other animals all around.
-We had an awesome buffet breakfast each morning.
-They have a huge pool, awesome service, and unlimited access to the falls.
+When we arrived, there were zebras, giraffes, monkeys, and other animals all around.
+We had an excellent buffet breakfast each morning.
+They have a huge pool, great service, and unlimited access to the falls.
 I mean seriously, what more could you want!
 Such a great place to stay.

-I did not explore Livingstone itself, however, my cousin who lives there has.
-There are many Western style restaurants and places within walking distance for you to try.
+I did not explore Livingstone itself; however, my cousin who lives there has.
+There are many Western-style restaurants and shops within walking distance for you to try.
 Stay in town or at a resort for options.
-It is not a place I recommend to explore by yourself after dark.
+It is not a place I recommend exploring by yourself after dark.
 Stay aware and be careful.

-If you don’t stay at the Avani, then you will need to buy a pass to get into the Falls each time you enter.
+If you don’t stay at the Avani, then you will need to buy a pass to get into the falls each time you enter.
 A pass is $20 and will last you the day.
-Each time you enter you need to pay again.
-This is part of why staying at the Avani was so great – unlimited free access to the falls!
+Each time you enter, you need to pay again.
+This is part of why staying at the Avani was so great—unlimited access to the falls!

-There are tons of trails to take and all of them offer a different view.
-The first thing we did when we arrived was just walk around the falls and take in all the different views because there are so many!
-I definitely recommend devoting a few hours to this so you van just find your favorite view.
+There are tons of trails to take, and all of them offer a different view.
+The first thing we did when we arrived was just walking around the falls and taking in all the different views because there are so many!
+I definitely recommend devoting a few hours to this so you can find your favorite view

 Hike to the Boiling Pot